sam-atkins/util-scripts/README.md

 # Utility Scripts

 A collection of scripts to automate repeated and mundane tasks.
+Some of these could be set-up as aliases but this keeps everything organised in one repo.

 ## Table of Contents